GraphWalker/graphwalker.github.io/index.md

 Given the graph, GraphWalker generates a path from the graph.
 This path is then feed to the tool of your choice to execute the test.

+Have a look at what features [GraphWalker offers](/features/).

 ## How to get it

-Either download the standalone jar file, or include it directly in your java project.
+Either [download the standalone jar file](/download/), or include GraphWalker in your java project.
 The latest release version is 3.4.0.

 In your maven project, add this to your pom.xml file:

 ```xml
 <dependency>